Why don’t you loaf me?

 - In a separate bowl, combine the beaten eggs, melted coconut oil, chives and maple syrup.
 Add to the dry mixture.

-- Weigh 230g (1 cup) of mashed pumpkin and gently fold it through until well combined.
+- Measure out 1 cup (230g) of cooled mashed pumpkin and gently fold it through the batter until well combined.

-- Crumble most of the feta into chunks (reserving some for the topping), and fold through the dough very gently, taking care not to over-mix as you’ll break the feta up too much.
-The loaf will be best if it has chunky pops of feta throughout it!
+- Crumble the feta into bite sized chunks and fold through the batter very gently, taking care not to over-mix as you’ll break the feta up too much.
+You want decent chunks of feta, trust me!

 - Spoon the batter evenly into the prepared loaf tin and use the back of the spoon to smooth the top.
-Top with remaining chunks of feta, rosemary, and pepitas.
-Press the feta and pepitas into the dough very lightly with your fingertips to ensure they stick.
+Top with crumbled feta, rosemary, and pepitas.
+Use your fingertips to press the feta and pepitas into the batter ever so lightly, to ensure they stick.

-- Place on the middle oven rack and bake for 45 mins to one hour, or until a skewer inserted into the middle comes out semi-dry (damp crumbs are fine but you don’t want wet batter).
-I like to check on the loaf at the 45 minute mark and go from there.
+- Bake on the middle oven rack for 45 mins to one hour, or until a skewer inserted into the middle comes out with moist crumbs on it (not completely dry but also no wet batter).
+I like to check on mine at the 45 minute mark and go from there.
 Cooking times may vary depending on your oven and loaf tin.
-If the toppings start to burn at any point, simply cover with some aluminium foil.
+If the toppings are starting to look overdone at any point, simply cover loosely with some aluminium foil.

-- Although LSA contains high amounts of galacto-oligosaccharides (GOS) when consumed in very large amounts, the FODMAP contribution from LSA in this recipe is considered to be very low when no more than two slices are consumed in a sitting
+- Although LSA contains high amounts of oligo’s when consumed in very large amounts, the FODMAP contribution from LSA in this recipe is considered to be very low when no more than two slices are consumed in one sitting.

-- Psyllium is usually beneficial for people with fructose malabsorption and IBS, however due to its soluble fibre content it might not be great for everyone.
-If you’re unsure, leave it out and remove 1tbs of coconut oil.
-You may need to increase the cooking time since psyllium absorbs a lot of moisture.
+- Psyllium is usually beneficial for people with fructose malabsorption and IBS, however, due to its soluble fibre content it might not be great for everyone.
+If you’re unsure, leave it out and remove 1tbsp of coconut oil.
+You may also need to increase the cooking time slightly since psyllium absorbs a lot of moisture.